-It made Him feel more at home while He waited at the corner for his secret rendezvous.
+It made Him feel more at home while He waited at the corner for the singer.
 She would emerge from the bar where she had just performed on her way to her Boston apartment.
-Conveniently for Him, she hated cabs and liked to walk, assuming the walk was less than a mile.
+Conveniently for Him, she hated cabs and liked to walk, assuming it was less than a mile.
 And in just a few minutes, she would walk right in front of Him.

 Or was that a holy different sort?

 When she wasn’t singing, she was always chewing gum.
-She was also putting on weight and hated to exercise.
-But she styled herself around attitude and energy when she performed, turning herself into a package that anyone with no real thoughts might come to worship.
+She was also putting on weight.
+But she styled herself around attitude and energy when she performed.

 “You know it,